paradoxicalsphere/Cardano-Improvement-Proposals/constitution/AIConstitution.md

     <code>—Dr. Wayne W. Dyer</code>
   </p>

-  <p>Cardano sets no age limit.
+  <p>Cardano sets no age limit for participating in the ecosystem.
 In a side-by-side comparison, how do you, your family and friends feel about the Draft Constitution and chatbot processing?
 Which document seems more right?
 Which seems more kind?</p>

   <p>There seems some irony in the observation that the draft prepared by human beings seeks to incorporate elements of desiring to use bots and algorithms in Cardano governance, while asking a chatbot to prepare a constitution returns a document focussed solely on people acting intelligently in ways that benefit both themselves and others.</p>